Application deadline extended to Sept. 11, 2020

 Throughout the program, students are introduced to many other types of massage and modalities.
 Most of which can be explored further through continuing education training.

-Is it possible to work while enrolled in the massage practitioner program?Whatcom will not deny you the opportunity to work while attending classes.
+Is it possible to work while enrolled in the massage therapist program?Whatcom will not deny you the opportunity to work while attending classes.
 However, students are encouraged to make as much time available for classes and studying as possible.
 Students should plan on committing 30-45 hours per week to the massage practitioner program.
 This includes time in lecture, in the lab, reading, writing, studying, and online.

-Is the massage practitioner program accredited?
+Is the massage therapist program accredited?